syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 The following are the known limitations:

-* Updating of NUMPAGES field and Cross Reference field with Page number and Paragraph number options are not supported in Silverlight, WinRT, Universal, Windows Phone and Xamarin applications.
+* Updating of NUMPAGES field and Cross Reference field with Page number and Paragraph number options are not supported in Silverlight, WinRT, Universal, Windows Phone, and Xamarin applications.
-* Currently group shapes, drawing canvas, and table auto resizing are not supported in Word to PDF lay outing, and this may lead to update incorrect page number and total number of pages.
+* Currently group shapes, drawing canvas, and table auto resizing are not supported in Word to PDF layouting, and this may lead to update incorrect page number and total number of pages.

-The following code example illustrate how to update the fields present in Word document.
+The following code example explains how to update the fields present in Word document.

 {% tabs %}